 First Class Year:

 Electives: Midshipmen have the opportunity to acquire skills in a lifetime sports activity.
-The physical education department offers eighteen (18) electives including advanced boxing, introduction to climbing, advanced climbing, fitness testing & assessment, fitness, first aid, golf, kayaking, gymnastics, martial arts III, racquetball, squash, swim conditioning, tennis, triathlon, water polo, volleyball, and weight lifting.
+The physical education department offers eighteen (19) electives including advanced boxing, introduction to climbing, advanced climbing, fitness testing & assessment, fitness, first aid, golf, kayaking, gymnastics, martial arts III, martial arts IV, racquetball, squash, swim conditioning, tennis, triathlon, water polo, volleyball, and weight lifting.